 5. Color Grading

-Color grading is a pivotal step in video editing that significantly influences the mood and feel of the video.
+Color grading is a pivotal step in creative video editing that significantly influences the mood and feel of the video.

 However, color inconsistencies can disrupt the visual flow, making the video appear unprofessional.
-That’s why not using proper color grading is one of the biggest video editing mistakes that you should avoid.
+That’s why not using proper color grading techniques is one of the biggest video editing mistakes that you should avoid.

 For instance, a video with drastic color changes between scenes can jar the viewer, pulling them out of the narrative.